zpalmtree/networked-poker/README.md

 `stack install`

-If you want to try the networked server, run instead
+If you want to try the functional local game, run instead

 `stack install --flag server:debug`